-It is imperative for every family member to acknowledge their expectations of each other and learn to find a middle ground.
+It is encouraged that every family member acknowledges their expectations of each other and learn to come to an agreement.
 You can set an example by first seeking to understand your limitations and offering realistic solutions to making things work.

 During cancer treatment, emergencies may arise and your original plans may get thrown off tangent.
 Do be gentle with yourself and your loved ones, exercise flexibility and offer words of encouragement and gratitude.

 Going through this shift can be tough on everyone especially when cancer hits the family for the first time.
 You may wish to speak to a counsellor to guide you along this period of adjustment better.

 The Importance of Communication

 A major part of our everyday lives involves communication.
 Miscommunication tends to happen when there is a mismatch of expectations and assumptions.

 Communicating honestly and tactfully while showing empathy, helps you and your loved ones feel safe, understood and connected with each other.